Agathokakological Nincompoop Monk

 Gregory: On the floor?

 Dr. Ist: Yes.
-That word sounds familiar, what does it mean?
+That word sounds familiar.
+What does it mean?

-Gregory: Can I use your restroom?
+Gregory: Can I use the restroom?

 Dr. Ist: Sure.
 I’ll look up the meaning in the meantime.